nuLL-cmd/GC-Delivery/README.md

 # GC-Delivery

-  Projeto para Cozinharia GC
+GC CozinhariaGC Delivery

-  O painel Cliente permite:
+   The Client panel allows you to:
-  * Criação e consulta de cadastro
+   * Registration creation and consultation
-  * Escolha de pratos do cardapio
+   * Choice of menu dishes
-  * Listagem e etalhes dos pratos disponiveis
+   * List and details of available dishes
-  * Carrinho do usuario pedendo conter um ou mais intens
+   * User cart requesting to contain one or more intens
-  * Gerenciamento do carrinho (Fechar e limpar carrinho)
+   * Cart management (Close and clean cart)
-  * Cartão fidelidade (Opcional)
+   * Loyalty card (Optional)
-  * Foto de perfil personalizada
+   * Custom profile photo
-  * MAIS..
+   * MORE..

-  O projeto foi desenvolvido em dois modulos Admin e Cliente, no qual tambem esta postado no github, utilizando como linguagem principal o Java e o ambiente de desenvolvimento Android Studio, foi construindo tendo como base praticas de programação aprendida na faculdade afim de servir como aprendizado de novos metodos e boas praticas de programação.
+   The project was developed in two modules, Admin and Client, which is also posted on github, using the main language Java and the Android Studio development environment, was built based on programming practices learned in college in order to serve as learning new methods and good programming practices.

-  O backend foi craido em uma classe de operações separdas que contem alem das 4 operações CRUD, algumas features para facilitar as tarefas do projeto.
+   The backend was created in a class of separd operations that contains in addition to the 4 CRUD operations, some features to facilitate project tasks.

-  Linguagem utilizada: Java
+   Language used: Java
-  Banco de dados: Firebase NOSQL
+   Database: Firebase NOSQL
-  Versão do SDK: 1.8.0
+   SDK Version: 1.8.0
-  Versao do AS: 3.5.3
+   AS version: 3.5.3